BlockBuzz

 What changed

-- Added AI support to recurring service delivery and team coordination work.
+- Added AI support around delivery, research, decision prep, and team coordination.

 Business context